Shardeum Documentation

 Disclaimer

 The content of this whitepaper is intended for informational purposes only and does not constitute financial, legal, or any other form of professional advice.
-Readers are advised to conduct their own independent research and consult with professionals in the relevant fields before making any decisions related to Shardeum or any associated projects.
+Readers, users and potential token holders are strongly advised to conduct their own independent research and consult with professionals in the relevant fields before making any decisions related to Shardeum or any associated projects.
+Participation in this project carries inherent risks, ranging from technological uncertainties, smart contract vulnerabilities to regulatory landscape shifts.

-Anyone considering using Shardeum or engaging in associated activities should conduct thorough due diligence and seek advice from appropriate professionals.
-By accessing this whitepaper, readers accept full responsibility for any actions taken based on the information contained herein.
+Anyone considering using Shardeum or engaging in associated activities are strongly encouraged to conduct thorough due diligence and seek advice from appropriate professionals.
+By accessing this whitepaper, readers agree to assume full responsibility for any decisions made based on its content, acknowledge that the information provided may contain errors, and understand that it should not be solely relied upon.
+This document is for informational purposes only, and any engagement is undertaken at your own risk.

 1 Background